zenparsing/esdown/docs/features.md

 ### Arrow Fuctions ###

 [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/arrow_functions)
-are a more concise way to to write a function expression.
+are a more concise way to to write function expressions.
 Arrow functions close over the parent function's `this` variable.

 ```js